bodil/error/README.md

 specify which environments to run the test suite in by giving keyword arguments to `lein error`, eg. `lein error :node :phantom`.

+TODO: Running tests from a REPL is not yet supported.

 ## Writing Tests

 Tests are defined using the `test` macro.
 Error is intended for